Should You Take Online Classes?

 “Courses cover the same material and some courses have strict deadlines.
 Without the weekly discipline of attending classes, students need to be disciplined in setting aside time to complete the required work.”

 Students should block time every week to work on class materials.
-It also helps to return to the same spot to do the class work to minimize distractions and help you focus on the material.
+It also helps to return to the same spot to do the work to minimize distractions and help you focus.

 Also, consider online classes in terms of your larger goals for college.
 Make sure you’re not taking online classes during the school year that might be better taken during the summer while you’re holding down a job or an internship or basking in the sun.